eomii/rules_ll/docs/guides/modules.md

 be buildable on any other build system with any other compiler that supports the C++ standard.

-In practice, most build systems do not yet implement the logic required to work with C++ modules.
+In practice, most build systems don't yet implement the logic required to work with C++ modules.
 They work in `rules_ll` because we use upstream versions of Clang and apply custom patches to `libcxx`.
 We also create modified compilation databases so that `clang-tidy` doesn't get confused by binary inputs from intermediate precompilation steps.

-Most buildsystems won't set up a customized standard library for you, or integrate tooling as deeply as `rules_ll`, so it will likely take some time until C++ modules become general practice.
+Most build systems won't set up a customized standard library for you, or integrate tooling as deeply as `rules_ll`, so it will likely take some time until C++ modules become general practice.